JesseMckinzie/FilePattern/README.md

 ```

 We can capture the values in a couple of different ways.
 Similar to capturing digits, the character `f` can be used to capture an element of a floating point number.
-Note that with this method, the demical point in the number must be captured by an `f`.
+Note that with this method, the decimal point in the number must be captured by an `f`.
 For example, in the file `img_r0.05_c1.15.tif`, the floating point numbers would be capture with `ffff`.
 The code to utilize this method is

 ```python